 Thus, the Jean-Paul Gaultier logo combines two dissimilar typographies.
 This reflects the spirit of the fashion designer who loves to experiment with designs and combine the incompatible.

-A restrained monochrome palette emphasizes the originality of the emblem.
+A restrained monochrome palette emphasizes the emblem’s originality.
 The words are often black and written on a white background, but sometimes the opposite is true.
 The choice of a particular scale depends on the visual context.

 What does the Jean-Paul Gaultier logo mean?

-The Jean-Paul Gaultier logo has two meanings.
-It denotes the name and surname of the French fashion designer, designer, and perfumer and the Parisian fashion house he created.
+The logo has two main meanings.
+It represents both the designer Jean-Paul Gaultier and the fashion house he founded.

 What is Jean-Paul Gaultier’s logo?